CIRSS/cs598-data-curation/about.md

 ## Course Objectives

 Upon successful completion of this course, you will:
-- Recognize the significance of abstraction and indirection in data science, and be able to promote data curation strategies based on these principles.
+- Recognize the importance of physical and logical data independence as critical system requirements and be able to identify data curation strategies that use abstraction and indirection to achieve those requirements
-- Recognize how key data abstraction strategies are related to each other both at the same level of abstraction and across levels of abstraction.
+- Recognize how key data abstraction strategies are related to each other both at the same level of abstraction and also across levels of abstraction.
+- Understand the role of conceptual modeling, ontologies, and knowledge graphs in data modeling.
 - Learn a framework of fundamental concepts of data representation.
 - Recognize the common challenges in data integration, and how they can be addressed.
-- Recognize the importance of workflow management and provenance documentation.
+- Recognize the importance of workflow management and provenance documentation in ensuring efficiency, trustworthiness, and reproducibility.
 - Understand the trade-offs for common data preservation strategies.
-- Recognize the complex problems with data set identity at different levels of abstraction and be familiar with challenges in determining data and data representation identity.
+- Recognize the complex problems with data set identity at different levels of abstraction and be familiar with challenges in determining both data identity and data representation identity.
 - Understand the cross-cutting importance of metadata in data curation activities.
+- Recognize the different kinds and levels of data standards and the different levels of both data conformance and processor conformance.
-- Review recent empirical research on the information behavior of researchers and other profes- sionals.
+- Recognize the relevance of empirical research on the information behavior of data creators, managers, analysts, and users.
+- Recognize the distinctive data curation needs of machine learning.
+- Recognize how machine learning can help address curatorial problems.
 - Be familiar with the of significance of governance, policy, law, and ethics in data science.
-- Recognize the different kinds of data standards, how they are related, and how they are important to data science.

 ## Grade Policy